aappddeevv/loader/README.md

 ```
 You can also define the schema in the mappings to help
 with type conversions before your rule receive your data.
+Subclassing the mappings object allows you to add your
+convenience combinator methods to the mappings object.
+For example, you could add a 'lookup' combinator or
+a `.directMoveButOnlyUnderCertainConditions` combinator.

 "Source first" mappings are mappings that start with the
 source such as `string("cola")`.
 That says that the mapping
-should have the source attribute in the input record to
+should have the source attribute come from the attribute `cola1`
+in the input record.

-be `cola`.
-It's better to specify a target first mapping
+It's better to specify a "target first" mapping
-using `to[..](..)` and then specify rules.
+such as `to[..](..)` and then specify processing rules.
 Rules
 have a priority and are run in priority order.
 See the
 dsltests.scala file in the test directory for examples
 of mappings and how to specify the rules.